Wastewater Projects

 Walnut Creek Pump Station Expansion

 Overview: The Walnut Creek Pump Station provides wastewater service to downtown Cary, Fenton, South Hills, and the proposed Epic Games headquarters.
 The existing pump station is in need of rehabilitation and expansion to meet the continued growth and redevelopment in the area.
 A preliminary engineering report (PER) was developed to plan rehabilitation and construction efforts over the next several years.
 Based on the results of the PER, Cary has decided to pursue a single-phase design to increase pump station capacity and implement site improvements.
-Site evaluation and design is currently underway, which will be followed by permitting and construction with the project expected to take several years to be fully complete.
+Site evaluation and design is currently underway and has reached the 95% design milestone.
+Construction with the project expected to take several years to be fully complete.

-Status Update, spring 2025: The project is currently under design, with construction anticipated to begin in 2026.
+Status update, Spring 2026: The project is currently under design, with construction anticipated to begin in 2026.

 Contact: